 FAST has several types of events.
 Some are unrestricted, and some have entry requirements.
 Pre-registration is required for all FAST events, and normally opens 3-4 weeks prior to the event and closes 5 days prior.
 Want a reminder email when registration opens?
 Sign up for Event Reminders!
 Complete event information and online registration can be found on our club event list at MotorsportsReg.com.

 FAST Open Events:

 FAST Classic Events:

 These events fit in the schedule between the FAST Open events and are non-points events.
 They are “classic” because they are the size and format of the events from the early days of FAST.
 We limit these events to 50 drivers, with a higher entry fee.
 These events are less novice friendly, and geared toward more experienced drivers.
 Novice and first-time autocrossers are permitted in very limited numbers.
 They are much more casual events, with less focus on competition and novice instruction.
 Because the events are kept smaller, more runs are offered.
 Classic events are run as a single session with three run groups.
 Normally, two groups run before lunch and one after.
 Yes, lunch is included!
-We strive to extract maximum fun from minimum time with these events and be done by around 2pm.
+We strive to extract maximum fun from minimum time with these events and be done by around 3pm.